ntdu/leaderboard/README.md

     Implementation:
     - Integrate Sentry with our services to capture and report errors.
     - Use Sentry’s dashboard to monitor error trends and diagnose issues.

+### 7. Demo
+Assumptions:
+    - Input data are validated at the quiz-services

+Experiments:
+    - Quiz-servers send 300 000 requests to kafka

+Metrics:
+    - Database connections
+    - Delay of messages in topic
+    - State of leaderboard in terminal

+1. **Database Connections**

+2. **Deplay of messages in Topic**

+3. **State of Leaderboard**